zzamboni/cf-learn.info/content/home.md

 ---
-categories: &1
-- page
+date: '2015-05-18'
+title: Home
+tags:
 - _home
-date: '2015-05-18'
-description: ''
-keywords: []
-title: The Book
-tags: *1
-slug: the-book
+slug: home
 ---

 CFEngine 3 is a mature and widely used tool for configuration